 - Wait a few minutes in case indexing needs to catch up.

 - Try the manual method if the script method doesn’t help.

 - Check if the AWS source is enabled under the AWS Sources tab.

 - Check the log files to make sure they exist and you have the right path.

-- The objects added previously will not be sent to Loggly, so only test by sending new logs.
+- The objects added previously are not sent to Loggly, so test by sending new logs only.